pirate-party-uk/Pirate-Party-UK-Rules/main.md

 1. NEC Vote (Second Preference): In exceptional cases where both the ERS97 STV and RON processes cannot be completed, the National Executive Committee (NEC) shall conduct a vote to select candidates for external elections.

-2. NEC Deferment to Local Branch Board: The NEC may choose to delegate the candidate selection process for external elections to the Local Branch Board if it deems it necessary or appropriate.
+2. NEC Deferment to Local Branch: The NEC may choose to delegate the candidate selection process for external elections to the Local Branch if it deems it necessary or appropriate.
 Such a decision should take into account local factors, local expertise, and the principles of the Pirate Party UK.

-3. Local Branch Board (Third Preference - Local Elections Only): Specifically for local elections, if time constraints or other factors hinder the above processes, the responsibility for candidate selection may shift to the Local Branch Board.
-The Local Branch Board shall make nominations based on local considerations and the party's principles.

 ## (10) ARBITRATION AND DISCIPLINE
 ### Incompatible Memberships